dragosc1/Proiect-PAO/README.md

   12. Insert a new author
   13. Insert a new section
   14. Insert a new publication which is neither a book / newspaper / magazine
+  15. Insert a new Book
+  16. Insert a new Magazine
+  17. Insert a new Newspaper
+  18. Add a new loan

 <b> Etapa II </b>
 1) Extindeți proiectul din prima etapa prin realizarea persistentei utilizând o baza de date relationala